Kink-Engineering/kinkstore-PIM/PLAN.md

 **SKU vs SKU Label:**
 - **SKU**: Exists at variant level only (Shopify reality).
 Example: `RSV-PRODUCTXYZ-S`, `RSV-PRODUCTXYZ-M`
 - **SKU Label**: Exists at product level (PIM internal).
 Example: `RSV-PRODUCTXYZ`
-  - For multi-variant products: base name without size/color suffix
+  - For multi-variant products: base name without size/color suffix (NOTE this is not a shopify sku)
   - For single-variant products: same as the variant's SKU
   - Always unique across all products
   - Never collides with any variant SKU